 As homeowners ourselves, we understand how intimidating the cost of siding replacement can be.
-After all, it’s a major investment.
-Not only is fresh siding among the best sources of extra curb appeal, but it’s also important for managing temperatures within your home.
+After all, it’s a significant investment.
+Not only is fresh siding among the best sources of extra curb appeal, but it’s also crucial for managing temperatures within your home.

 Ultimately, there’s no definitive cost.
 There’s only a range, and it’s a wide one.

-The cheapest options can cost as low as $3,000, while renovations that endure the longest can cost as much as $14,000.
-The average cost to replace siding is about $10,000.
+The cheapest options can cost as low as $8,420, while renovations that endure the longest can cost as much as $52,250.
+The average cost to replace siding nationwide on a 2,500-square-foot home is about $14,910.

 By outlining all factors that determine price, we hope to provide the tools you need to estimate siding replacement costs and move forward with your inevitable siding replacement before prices rise.